-The following are the limitations for the portion that a SDVOSBC as a prime contractor can sub-contractor to another firm.
+The following are the limitations for the portion that an SDVOSBC as a prime contractor can subcontract to another firm.
 These limitations are the following:

-51% means 51.0000% the CVE does not round up.
-Your organizational documents such as Articles of Incorporation and Bylaws, Buy-Sell Agreements, Operating Agreements, Stockholders Agreement, and all other pertinent documents should be consistently show at least 51% ownership by the SDVOSB.
-Additionally there shold not be any supermajority provisions as this will create a control issue.
-A “red flag” for the CVE would be in instances where terms such as “unanimous”, or “all” when referring to ownership voting rights or a quorum of the board members.
+51% means 51.0000%, the CVE does not round up.
+Your organizational documents such as Articles of Incorporation and Bylaws, Buy-Sell Agreements, Operating Agreements, Stockholders Agreement, and all other pertinent documents should consistently show at least 51% ownership by the SDVOSB.
+Additionally, there should not be any supermajority provisions as this will create a control issue.
+A “red flag” for the CVE would be in instances where terms such as “unanimous” or “all” when referring to ownership voting rights or a quorum of the board members.

-Ideally the SDVOSB is the Manager of your business.
-The service-disabled veteran must be the day-to-day and long-term strategic manager of the business, in some cases their spouse or other aid giver can run the business.
-But if the nature of the SDVOSB’s injuries still allows for them to have the capability of running the day-to-day operations of the business they should be doing so.
+Ideally, the SDVOSB is the manager of your business.
+The service-disabled veteran must be the day-to-day and long-term strategic manager of the business, and in some cases their spouse or other aid giver can run the business.
+But if the nature of the SDVOSB’s injuries still allows them to have the capability of running the day-to-day operations of the business they should be doing so.

 No conditional ownership.
 Conditional ownership usually takes the form of restrictions on withdrawal from the business, other transfer of interests, and rights of first refusal.
 Be careful as many template bylaws have these types of provisions.
-Usually removing these provisions is safest for SDVOSB approval; however, if these provision do not apply to the service disabled veterans they can be allowable.
-The three allowable instances are 1.)
-When the provision is triggered by the death or incapacity of the service-disabled veteran.
-2.)
-When the stock is pledged for a commercial financing arrangements.
-3.)
-First rights of refusal can be acceptable in some cases however be very careful with these types of provisions.
+Usually removing these provisions is safest for SDVOSB approval; however, if these provisions do not apply to the service-disabled veterans, they can be allowable.
+The three allowable instances are 1) When the provision is triggered by the death or incapacity of the service-disabled veteran.
+2) When the stock is pledged for commercial financing arrangements.
+3) First rights of refusal can be acceptable in some cases, however, be very careful with these types of provisions.

 Cover all language: Your organizational documents should include an amendment provision stating that the document (including any provisions restricting the ownership or control of the service-disabled veterans) may be amended by the service-disabled veteran(s).
 In this way, even if your organizational document has a provision that the CVE finds objectionable, you can point to the fact that the service-disabled veterans can amend it at any time and thus does not actually impact the ownership or control of the service-disabled veterans.